Performing Engineering Operations (PEO) NVQ Level 2

-The practical work aims to cover Mechanical, Electrical, Electronic and Fabrication Engineering.
+The practical work aims to cover a range of engineering disciplines including Mechanical, Maintenance and Fabrication Engineering.

 Typical units may include: